Nepal Tourist Visa:

 - From Tribhuvan International Airport.

-- From authorised shops in Kathmandu or Pokhara.
+- You can purchase from authorized shops in Kathmandu or Pokhara.

 - Your original passport with a valid visa.